 The harp is equally powerful and poetic; British harpist Milo Harper explores its unique timbre through innovative repertoire and diverse sound-worlds.

-Currently, Milo is pursuing graduate studies in New York City under the tutelage of Emmanuel Ceysson (Metropolitan Opera, LA Phil) at The New School's Mannes School of Music, where he was awarded the President’s Scholarship.
-He endeavours to expand the harp repertoire through transcriptions and music composed by underrepresented groups (such as Female, Black and LGBT+ composers).
+Currently, Milo is pursuing graduate studies in New York City under Emmanuel Ceysson's (Metropolitan Opera, LA Phil) tutelage at The New School's Mannes School of Music, where he was awarded the President’s Scholarship.
+He endeavours to expand the 'Classical' harp repertoire by making transcriptions and researching music composed by underrepresented groups (such as Women, Black, POC and LGBT+ composers).
 Not limited by genre, he also collaborates with jazz groups, singer-songwriters, producers and contemporary composers.